In This Section:

 PROGRAMS AND SERVICES

 Choosing a community program for your child or youth may be difficult for everyone involved, but it also may be of great help to your family situation.
-If your child or youth is coping with issues of abuse, aggression, suicide, drugs and alcohol, behavioural, emotional or developmental problems, seeking support through a community program may help everyone to cope better, and work with the issues.
+If your child or youth is coping with issues of abuse, aggression, suicide, drugs and alcohol, behavioral, emotional or developmental problems, seeking support through a community program may help everyone to cope better, and work with the issues.
 A residential program, where the child or youth lives at the treatment facility, may be an option for your family, if a child has complex needs.
 This choice is not a reflection on a parent’s ability to best parent their child, but an opportunity to gain additional support for the entire family.
 There has been a recent movement in services to providing in-home support to families, which is referred to as the ‘least intrusive method of intervention’ when it comes to treating children and youth.
 For residential programs, there may be a waiting list, but some programs offer services for your family and child or youth while you are waiting.

 For a child or youth with complex needs to access support services in London, a parent, guardian or case manager must call The Community Services Coordination Network (CSCN) at 519-438-4783 Fax: 519-673-1509 Tall free #: 1-877-480-2726 email: firstname.lastname@example.org.
 Participation in the CSCN process is required for children and adults with a developmental disability who are pursuing accommodation supports, and for children and adolescents seeking admission to a residential based treatment program.
 Single waiting lists for children’s residential programs and accommodation supports for adults with a developmental disability are being maintained across the five counties.